dennisyd/publishjockey-export/debug/standard_markdown.md

 Research on creative productivity shows that while daily creation generally produces more consistent results, weekly deep immersion can yield comparable creative output for certain types of projects and creators.

-## Beyond Timing: Qualitative Dimensions of Creation-First Practice
+\section*{Beyond Timing: Qualitative Dimensions of Creation-First Practice}

 While timing represents the most visible aspect of creation-first approaches, equally important are qualitative dimensions that determine how effectively creation periods translate into meaningful output.